Seravo/docs/_posts/2015-10-15-wppalvelu-plugin.md

 ### List all domains associated with your account

 Adds an admin page where you can view all your domains.
+You can also inspect your DNS-records for each domain.

 ### Checks that WordPress is configured over SSL